 This award recognizes a worthy cancer researcher who has conducted highly meritorious laboratory, translational, or clinical cancer anywhere in the world at a relatively early state in his or her career.

-Jänne delivered a lecture titled: “Developing Combination Precision Therapies for Lung Cancer” during on Monday, April 16 at the AACR Annual Meeting.
+Jänne delivered a lecture titled: “Developing Combination Precision Therapies for Lung Cancer” on April 16 at the AACR Annual Meeting.

 All members of the Academy are nominated and elected through a rigorous peer review process that evaluates individuals on the basis of their stellar scientific achievements in cancer research.
 The AACR Academy was inducted at the AACR 2018 Annual Meeting.